albirrkarim/react-speech-highlight-demo/README.md

 Built with react native cli.
 [Try the demo android app](https://bit.ly/RNSHL-4-9-9)

-Do you want other implementation? just ask me via discord: albirrkarim
+Do you want other implementations?
+Just ask me via discord: albirrkarim

 This is the Documentation for [web version](#--the-web-version-react-and-vanilla-js)